Skip to content

 Watch their favourite TV show with them, watch them play a computer game (offer to play too – even if you are hopeless), take interest in a new app on their phone, watch their game on the weekend, sit in and listen to them practice piano… just show an interest in something they like.

 If you don’t know what your teen is interested in then make that your goal for the week, to find out.
-Your goal for following week is to express interest in whatever it was you discovered.
+Your goal for the following week is to express interest in whatever it was you discovered.

 #9 Ask “Is Everything Okay?”

-Just ask a simple question, “Is everything going okay?”at least once a week.
+Just ask a simple question, “Is everything going okay?” at least once a week.
 Really simple, but really important.

 Don’t interrogate with persistent questioning.
 The goal is not to keep asking until there is a problem.
 The goal is for your teen to have a firm belief that you care about how they are going and have a genuine interest in their welfare.